sabas/OSRMdistance/QUICKSTART.md

 ```
 (50 sec)

-If you run through browser, remember to change the max_execution_time in php.ini if you're going to process long lists of locations.

-Launch the server in a seperate terminal
+Launch the server in a separate terminal

 ```
 ./osrm-routed sardegna.osrm